j-p-d-e-v/rConcentricLayout/README.md

-# (WorkInProgress) rConcentricLayout
+# rConcentricLayout

-Rust-powered, GPU-optional concentric layout engine for Cytoscape.js.
+Rust-powered, GPU-optional concentric layout engine that use for Graph Visualization Libraries like Cytoscape.js.
 Offload layout computation from the browser to a fast Rust backend, WebAssembly module, or GPU-accelerated WGPU pipeline.

 Built for graph visualization, network topology tools, and high-performance layout workloads.